Patreon button Steam curated reviews Discord button Facebook button Twitter button

 Mighty Switch Force!
 Hose It Down!
 (PC) review

-Everything good news is also bad news here, which really emphasizes the lack of a PC port of Mighty Switch Force 2.
-Those twenty five levels are going to be over in roughly an hour; that isn’t a good rate for your time, and even less for your investment.
-The reality is that this game exists in a shark bite industry of Free to Play games that are clamouring for your attention with art just as charming, and most of them are free, before microtransactions.
+Everything good news is also bad news here, which emphasizes the lack of a PC port for Mighty Switch Force 2.
+Those twenty-five levels will be over in roughly an hour; that isn’t a good rate for your time and even less for your investment.
+The reality is that this game exists in a shark bite industry of free-to-play games that are clamouring for your attention with art that is just as charming, and most of them are free before microtransactions.
+A seasoned gamer might make a light snack of this game, but it could be a solid purchase for your kids.
+Just be advised that if they’re any good at puzzles, they will return to the table for more sooner than you might like.

 If you enjoy Simon Woodington's work, please consider showing your appreciation by sharing and/or with a tip via PayPal, Ko-Fi, or Patreon.
 Your support would mean a lot to them!